gbdev/pandocs/content/MBC5.md

 Mostly the same as for MBC1.
 Writing $0A will enable reading and writing to external RAM.
 Writing $00 will disable it.

+Actual MBCs actually enable RAM when writing any value whose bottom 4 bits equal $A (so $0A, $1A, and so on), and disable it when writing anything else.
+Relying on this behavior is not recommended for compatibility reasons.

 ### 2000-2FFF - 8 least significant bits of ROM bank number (Write Only)

 The 8 least significant bits of the ROM bank number go here.
 Writing 0 will indeed